- How to open an Excel document and retain the leading zeros

 - Obscure Catalog: Inventory that is available through your supplier.

-- Select the Add New Items checkbox or Update Existing Items checkbox.
+- Check Add New Items or check Update Existing Items.

 - Click Import.